 Sashimi buffet vs yakiniku vs shabu — which to pick

-If you want variety with minimal effort, go for a counter-style spread (Kiseki, Kuishin Bo) — sashimi, sushi, tempura and crab, no cooking.
+If you want variety with minimal effort, go for a counter-style spread (Kiseki) — sashimi, sushi, tempura and teppanyaki, no cooking.
 If you like grilling your own meat, pick a yakiniku BBQ (Tenkaichi, Tajimaya).
 If you prefer a lighter, simmered meal, shabu-shabu and sukiyaki (Suki-Ya) let you cook thin slices in broth.
 For a premium, served-to-you feast, Shin Minori's à la carte omizu buffet is the splurge.

 A quick note on prices & terms

 Buffet prices, tiers and promos change often, and seasonal sets (like Tajimaya's SG61 Miyazaki wagyu) and 1-for-1 deals don't last forever.
-Treat the prices here as a July 2026 guide — all are '++' (before service charge and GST) — and confirm the current buffet menu, tier inclusions and any live offer on each restaurant's official site or Instagram before heading down.
-Reservations are strongly recommended, especially for dinner and weekends.
+Treat the prices here as an August 2026 guide — all are '++' (before service charge and GST) — and confirm the current buffet menu, tier inclusions and any live offer on each restaurant's official site or Instagram before heading down.